pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 * Graphical

 Please note that *EXPLAIN VERBOSE* cannot be displayed graphically.
-Hover over an icon on the *Graphical* tab to review information about that item; a popup window will display information about the selected object.
-For information on JIT statistics, triggers and a summary, hover over the icon on top-right corner; a similar popup window will be displayed when appropriate.
+Click on a node icon on the *Graphical* tab to review information about that item; a popup window will display on the right side with the information about the selected object.
+For information on JIT statistics, triggers and a summary, click on the button on top-right corner; a similar popup window will be displayed when appropriate.

 Use the download button on top left corner of the *Explain* canvas to download the plan as an SVG file.